Colonarie

 Colonarie is a town in the east of the island of Saint Vincent in Charlotte Parish, Saint Vincent and the Grenadines.
-It stands on the banks of the Colonarie River five kilometres to the south of Georgetown.
+It stands on the banks of the Colonarie River, five kilometres south of Georgetown.

 Colonarie Vale was a plantation owned by Walter Conningham in 1829.
 The plantation was 407 acres in extent.

-Ralph Gonsalves, prime minister of Saint Vincent and the Grenadines since 2001, and Susan Dougan, Governor-General of Saint Vincent and the Grenadines since 2019, were born in Colonarie.
+Ralph Gonsalves, prime minister of Saint Vincent and the Grenadines from 2001 to 2025, and Susan Dougan, Governor-General of Saint Vincent and the Grenadines since 2019, were both born in Colonarie.